-- (a) Where the family court orders the JD matter be returned for adjustment services, probation shall thereafter notify the court whether the case has been successfully Adjusted or Terminated without Adjustment/Referred to Court. - (b) If the petition alleged the commission of a designated felony act or the commission of a crime pursuant to FCA §308.1(4), probation shall make a recommendation to the court regarding the suitability of adjusting the case (FCA §320.6).

-- (c) Upon receipt of the court order, probation shall take reasonable and prompt action to hold a conference with the youth and the parent or other person legally responsible for his/her care. - (d) Probation shall document the case opening date as the date the youth and the parent or other person legally responsible for his/her care, appear for the initial conference with the Probation Officer assigned to oversee adjustment services.
+- Where the family court orders the JD matter be returned for adjustment services, probation shall thereafter notify the court whether the case has been successfully [adjusted] Adjusted or Terminated without Adjustment/Referred to Court. - (2) If the petition alleged the commission of a designated felony act or the commission of a crime pursuant to FCA §308.1(4), probation shall make a recommendation to the court regarding the suitability of adjusting the case (FCA §320.6[1]). - (3) Upon receipt of the court order, probation shall take reasonable and prompt action to hold a conference with the youth and the parent[/guardian] or other person legally responsible for his/her care. - Probation shall document the case opening date as the date the youth and the parent [/guardian] or other person legally responsible for his/her care, appear for the Initial Conference with the Probation Officer assigned to oversee adjustment services. [sign an agreement to participate in adjustment services]